gosang/gosang.github.io/content/posts/design-architectures/domain-driven-design.md

 # When to Use DDD

-- Complex Business Logic: DDD is ideal when dealing with intricate business rules.
+- **Complex Business Logic**: DDD is ideal when dealing with intricate business rules.
-- Collaborative Teams: Suitable for projects where collaboration between domain experts and developers is crucial.
+- **Collaborative Teams**: Suitable for projects where collaboration between domain experts and developers is crucial.
-- Long-Term Projects: Best suited for projects with a long lifespan.
+- **Long-Term Projects**: Best suited for projects with a long lifespan.

 # Best Practices